brackendev/SwiftPlayground-Pharo/README.md

 **Interact with Swift on Pharo.**

-Use Swift within Pharo via the integrated Swift Playground or within Pharo Smalltalk code.
+Run Swift code within Pharo via the integrated Swift Playground or within Pharo Smalltalk code.
 Inspect output, inspect Swift ASTs, and more.

 * [Pharo 7.0](https://www.pharo.org/) reference platform.
 * Requires macOS 10.14.5 (or later) ***or*** GNU/Linux (tested with Ubuntu 14.04, 64 bit).